-My cannabis stems are red and purple.
+My cannabis stems are turning purple and red.
 Is this genetics or is there something wrong with them?

 Red and/or purple stems can also appear after large temperature fluctuations.
 For example, a cannabis plant grown outdoors with a daytime temperature of 80°F and a nighttime temperature of 50°F, may produce red or purple stems due to the abrupt fluctuation in temperature.
 If an indoor grower is experiencing red or purple stems due to temperature fluctuations, he or she may need to adjust the temperature of the dark cycle so it does not get more than 10-15 degrees cooler than the lights-on cycle.
 Recurring temperature fluctuation in an indoor garden can eventually lead to more serious humidity related issues.

 Reason #3: Grow Light Intensity

 Light intensity is another reason a cannabis plant may display red or purple stems.
 When a stem is exposed to direct, intense light, it may develop red or purple pigmentation.
 If light intensity is the cause, the stems that are lower on the plant (farther from the light source) will usually appear greener.
 The coloration under intense light is a natural plant defense mechanism that provides the plant further protection from UV light.
 Indoor growers who use LEDs or lighting systems with an abundance of UV are most likely to experience this phenomenon.